 Step 1: Expand PV (Physical Volume)

-First you have to make sure that the additional storage space is recognized by LVM.
+First you have to make sure that the additional storage space is recognized by LVM.lsblk

 pvresize /dev/sdb